jack-tsao/documentation/SOP's/iperf3_network_throughput_guide.md

 -   If the connection is interrupted, the test will stop and must be restarted.
 -   Press **Ctrl+C** on either device to stop the test early.
+-   If the connection suddenly stops, check to see if the network card on either machine is still active